UU-RGL-Legal-Research-and-Studies/Automated-Excel-Responses-with-GPT3/README.md

 # Automated-Excel-Responses-with-GPT3

 This repository contains code for an Excel-GPT-3 interface that generates automated responses for prompts using OpenAI's GPT-3 API.
 It uses Gradio for input/output interface, making it easy to use even for non-technical users.
 This tool is useful for generating responses for a large number of prompts in an Excel file.

+You can use the repository in conjunction with the 'Search-Buddy' repository.
+The Search-Buddy repository enables to extract data from PDFs into an Excel.
+Since GPT3 contains a maximum length of about 4000 tokens, Search Buddy can help by extracting the already relevant text from the PDF into an Excel.
+This excel can in turn be read by chatgpt through this repository (i.e. 'Automated-Excel-Responses-with-GPT3').

 **Installation**